mrcafune/WaterActionNewsReminder/README.md

 # Water Action News Reminder
-I wrote this as practice as well as to remind myself to drink water.
+I wrote this as dev practice as well as to remind myself to drink water.

+Features:
+- Every 15 Minutes reminds you to drink water
+- Provides a fun water based fact
+- Non-intrusive audio reminder

 **Prerequisites**
 - Uses Notify-Send to push the notification